 Sports value #3: Never give up

 When the 2017-2018 NHL season opened, the Vegas Golden Knights were listed as 200-1 odds to win the Stanley Cup.
-Not surprising, given they were a team of hand pickings and cast offs.
+That is not surprising, given they were a team of hand-pickings and cast-offs.
 However, the Knights didn’t let the hockey critics stop them.
-In their first pre-season game they won 9-4 in convincing fashion.
+In their first pre-season game, they won 9-4 in convincing fashion.
 Then they won their first regular season game.
 Then they won eight of their first nine games.
 By the end of November, they had a 15-9 record that included multiple win streaks.

-No one expected the Knights to be this good, this soon.
+No one expected the Knights to be this good this soon.
 Even the players themselves didn’t expect success this quickly.
-When the critics piled on, the Knights continues to march on.
+When the critics piled on, the Knights continued to march on.
 By the end of the season, the team found themselves at the top of their division with 109 points.

 Sports value #4: Teamwork makes the dream work

-Not only did they do those things, they did them as a team.
+Not only did they do those things, but they also did them as a team.
 In the dressing room, they branded themselves as the Vegas Golden Misfits and rallied under that banner all season.
 They leaned on each other more than ever before.
-Some players had the best seasons in their career, propelling the team to unimaginable heights.
+Some players had the best seasons in their careers, propelling the team to unimaginable heights.